Skip to main content

 If you are seeking to offer a special topic or experimental course for the second time, you must fill out a new Special Topic/Experimental Form, even if the course will look exactly the same as before.
 Do not revise the old form and resubmit it.
 This policy is in place to ensure that a record is kept of how many times a topic has been proposed.

 A special topic/experimental course can only be offered twice.
-If you have offered a course twice and would like to offer it again, consider proposing it as a new, permanent course using the New Permanent Course Form.
+If you have offered a course twice and would like to offer it again, consider proposing it as a new permanent course using the New Permanent Course Form.

 Programs

-Assistance with managing programs in CourseLeaf CIM.
+Help with managing programs in CourseLeaf CIM.

 NOTE: Please do not open multiple course or program forms at one time.
 Your work may not be able to be saved or submitted.

-Proposing a NEW Program
+Proposing a New Program

 To propose a new program, go to the Program Management Landing Page and click "Propose New Program":